Creating a consistent look and feel with layouts¶

 <html> <!-- ... --> <body> <h1>Blogging with Extbase:</h1> <f:render section="main" /> <h6>This is the footer section</h6> </body> </html>

-Layouts in Extbase usually don’t contain the basic structure of a
+Layouts in Extbase usually do not contain the basic structure of a

 HTML document (